fuzziqersoftware/newserv/README.md

     - Replace enemy list, game episode, etc. with quest data when loading a quest
     - Implement trade window
     - Fix some edge cases on the BB proxy server (e.g. make sure Change Ship does the right thing, which is not the same as what it should do on other versions).
-- There is a function that encodes QST files, but there's no corresponding CLI option.
 - Figure out what controls BML file data segment alignment.
 - Extension data in inventories is not handled properly.
 - PSOX is not tested at all.